sreeragvenugopal/jcole-lab-website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [Department of Biomedical Informatics][https://medschool.cuanschutz.edu/dbmi] at the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/).
-We are located next to the [Colorado Center for Personalized Medicine](https://medschool.cuanschutz.edu/ccpm) on the 7th floor of the [Anschutz Health Sciences Building](https://news.cuanschutz.edu/news-stories/what-should-i-know-about-the-anschutz-health-sciences-building).
+We are located within the [Colorado Center for Personalized Medicine](https://medschool.cuanschutz.edu/ccpm) on the 7th floor of the [Anschutz Health Sciences Building](https://news.cuanschutz.edu/news-stories/what-should-i-know-about-the-anschutz-health-sciences-building).

 {%